Semantic Level of Detail for Knowledge Graphs: Discovering Abstraction Boundaries via Spectral Heat Diffusion: Experiments

-Three key findings emerged. \textbf{(1)~Scale--depth correspondence:} Kendall's $\tau = 0.79$ confirms that BoundaryScan correctly orders detected boundaries: larger diffusion scales $\sigma^*$ consistently correspond to shallower (more abstract) ancestors.
-This validates Proposition~\ref{prop:spectral} on real-world data with ${\sim}82$K nodes and DAG structure. \textbf{(2)~Boundary precision vs.\ recall trade-off:} BoundaryScan detects 56\% of true depth levels within $\pm 1$ hop (Recall@1) and 75\% within $\pm 2$, averaging 3.9 peaks per focus node against hierarchies of depth 10--19.
-Precision@0.5$\,=0.79$ indicates that most detected boundaries correspond to genuine ancestor depths.
-BoundaryScan is conservative: it finds real boundaries but misses subtle ones at deeper levels. \textbf{(3)~Retrieval in large candidate pools:} MRR$\,=0.076$ reflects the difficulty of ancestor retrieval when thousands of nodes share the same depth level.
-The Fr\'{e}chet mean at $\sigma^*$ acts as a community centroid rather than a pointer to a specific ancestor---a finding consistent with the diffusion interpretation where heat kernel weights average over neighborhoods.
+\paragraph{Results.} We deliberately chose WordNet because the ground-truth hierarchy is unambiguous and the embedding quality is high---both removing alternative explanations for the $\tau$ result.
+Embedding quality gates confirmed hierarchy preservation (HP$\,{=}\,0.994$) and sibling proximity (SP$\,{=}\,0.937$).
+Table~\ref{tab:exp2_metrics} summarizes BoundaryScan results.
+Extension to noisier or contested hierarchies (citation networks, biological taxonomies) is in Open Question~5.

-\paragraph{Depth-limited subtree.} On a depth-limited subtree ($d \leq 7$, $N=29{,}368$), BoundaryScan achieves $\tau = 0.81$ with higher recall (Recall@2$\,=0.86$) and perfect precision (Precision@0.5$\,=1.0$), suggesting that the method performs well on intermediate-scale subgraphs where hierarchy is shallower but denser.
+Key findings: \textbf{(1)}~Kendall's $\tau{=}0.79$ validates that BoundaryScan correctly orders boundaries on a real-world DAG with 82K nodes. \textbf{(2)}~Precision@0.5$\,{=}\,0.79$ indicates most detected boundaries correspond to genuine ancestor depths; BoundaryScan is conservative (finds real boundaries, misses subtle deep ones). \textbf{(3)}~The Fr\'{e}chet mean at $\sigma^*$ acts as a community centroid rather than a pointer to a specific ancestor---desirable for graph-based retrieval where the appropriate abstraction level matters more than a specific node.